kevinbtalbert/kevinbtalbert.github.io/_posts/2023-10-27-pinecone-vector-db.md

 ```

 As you can see, the Pinecone API has a lot of capabilities.
 Its full capabilities are documented by Pinecone here: https://docs.pinecone.io/docs/python-client

+Once again, all the code above (plus some sample text data) is consolidated in Jupyter Notebook format on my GitHub: https://github.com/kevinbtalbert/Pinecone-For-Semantic-Search-In-CML

 ## References and Other Resources